COVID-19 Crisis Recovery Facility

-Over the next 18 months (April 2020 to Oct.16, 2021), the Crisis Recovery Facility will offer USD5-10 billion of financing to both public and private sector entities in any AIIB member facing, or at risk of facing, serious adverse impacts as a result of COVID-19.
+Over the next 18 months (April 2020 to Oct.16, 2021), the Crisis Recovery Facility will offer up to USD13 billion of financing to both public and private sector entities in any AIIB member facing, or at risk of facing, serious adverse impacts as a result of COVID-19.

 Types of Projects the Facility Will Consider: